- 1 SOLWEIG v2016a

 If the ground cover scheme as presented in Lindberg et al. (2016) should be used, a ground cover grid should be included.
 The Ground cover grid should be in the UMEP standard format except for the two tree classes (deciduous and conifer).
-In other words a ground cover grid in SOLWEIG represents whats on the ground.
+In other words a ground cover grid in SOLWEIG represents what is on the ground surface.
 A UMEP ground cover grid can be prepared from other data using the Land Cover Reclassifier (UMEP -> Pre-Processor -> Urban Land Cover -> Land Cover Reclassifier).

 The format and variables used for meteorological data is the same as for other parts of the UMEP-plugin.
 The time resolution is optional.
 To prepare such dataset from existing data the Metdata Preprocessor could be used.
 If no data is available a single point in time can modelled using the SOLWEIG interface.
 There is also a possibility to download a dataset for any location on Earth using the Download data (WATCH)-plugin.
 The variables required for SOLWIEG are:

 Required are also the components of diffuse and direct shortwave radiation.
 If these are unavailable, and submodel developed by Reindl et al. (1990) is included in SOLWEIG.
 Direct radiation perpendicular to the solar beam should be used.

 Four main environmental parameters are mandatory; albedo and emissivity of ground and walls.
 For building walls, these are bulk albedo values with a default of 0.20 (albedo) and 0.90 (emissivity).
 If the ground cover scheme is not used the bulk ground values are 0.15 (albedo) and 0.95 (emissivity).